Creatine is one of the extensively researched and most-loved sports performance enhancers on the market, and for a good reason!

 Can I take creatine with pre-workout?

 Yep!
 In fact, as most creatine powders leave little to be desired in the flavour department, mixing in creatine with your usual pre-workout could be a great way to take it.
-It might help you to remember to take it, too.
+But, of course, it might help you to remember to take it, too.

 What happens when you stop taking creatine?